PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: PlatoLTL

 Figure \ref{fig:plato_ltl_overview} outlines our approach.
-We first train a policy $\pi$ conditioned on arbitrary \textit{reach-avoid sequences} of Boolean formulae of atomic propositions.
-To obtain a learned embedding of each sequence, PlatoLTL first meaningfully embeds its constituent propositions by reformulating them as instances of \textit{atomic predicates}, and then builds the sequence embedding from the predicate instance embeddings.
+Inspired by \citet{giuri_zero-shot_2025}, we first train a policy $\pi$ conditioned on arbitrary \textit{reach-avoid sequences} of Boolean formulae of propositions.
+To obtain a learned embedding of each sequence, PlatoLTL first meaningfully embeds its constituent propositions by treating them as predicate instances, and then builds the sequence embedding from the predicate instance embeddings.
 At evaluation time, given a new LTL specification $\varphi$, we construct the LDBA $\mathcal{B}_\varphi$, and extract a reach-avoid sequence of Boolean formulae corresponding to an accepting run from the initial LDBA state $q^\varphi_0$.
 Each Boolean formula in the sequence is associated with a transition in $\mathcal{B}_\varphi$, and succinctly represents the set of assignments that trigger that transition.
 This sequence is then used to condition the policy; if the LDBA state changes to a new state $q^{\varphi\prime}$, we compute a new accepting run from $q^{\varphi\prime}$ and condition the policy on the corresponding new sequence of Boolean formulae.
-Since the policy was trained on arbitrary sequences, it generalizes across LDBAs, and therefore across LTL formula structures.
+Since the policy was trained on arbitrary sequences, it generalizes across LDBAs, and therefore across LTL structures.